actuallyrizzn/smcp-imap-smtp/docs/PROJECT_PLAN.md

 3. **Automatic Integration**: UCW handles SMCP plugin generation
 4. **Standard Patterns**: Use standard argparse, JSON output - no SMCP-specific code needed
 5. **Flexibility**: CLI tools can be used standalone OR as SMCP plugins

+### Single Python Implementation (Cross-Platform)

+**Decision**: Build **one Python implementation** that runs cross-platform.
+No platform-specific builds, no compiled binaries, no Windows/Linux split.

+**Why Python for this project**:

+1. **UCW + Python is the expected ecosystem**: UCW wraps scripts, not compiled binaries.
+SMCP treats plugins as opaque executables via stdin/stdout.
+Python fits perfectly.

+2. **Deployment targets vary wildly**: SanctumOS agents run on:
+   - Windows dev workstations
+   - Linux ARM backpacks (Jetson, Pi-5)
+   - Linux amd64 remote servers
+   - Mixed Windows/Linux Animus client hosts

+   A single Python script runs on all of them with zero operational friction.

+3. **IMAP/SMTP libraries are Python-first**: The most stable libraries (`imapclient`, `email`, `smtplib`) are Python-native.
+Python already has reliable MIME parsing, battle-tested SSL/TLS, easy JSON encoding, and sane subprocess patterns.

+4. **Python isolates complexity**: Sandbox mode, normalization layers, concurrency-safe access, malformed MIME recovery - all straightforward in Python.
+In Bash or compiled environments, this becomes much harder.

+5. **Python scripts ARE plugins**: UCW sees plugins as "things I can call with parameters."
+A Python script is indistinguishable from a compiled plugin for UCW's purposes.

+6. **Avoids dependency hell**: Windows-only plugins break Linux agents.
+Linux-only plugins break Windows dev environments.
+Python sidesteps all of it.

+7. **Future-proofing**: When SanctumOS matures into multi-node deployments and agent graph execution, the consistency of Python-based tools will matter more than raw performance.
+This is a sensory layer, not a hot loop.

+**Implementation**:
+- Single Python codebase (`tools/imap/cli.py`, `tools/smtp/cli.py`)
+- Standard library + minimal dependencies (`imaplib`, `smtplib`, `email`, `imapclient` if needed)
+- No compile step, no platform-specific build chain
+- Arguments, stdout, JSON → guaranteed consistent on any OS
+- If performance becomes an issue later, optimize targeted sections (but email I/O is network-bound, not CPU-bound)

 ### Development Workflow